 It shall be the function of the associated students to provide cultural, social, recreational, and educational events and programs throughout the district.
-Typically these activities are outside the formal instructional program and may include such things as leadership throughout the district.
-Typically mese activities are caused and the training, clubs and organizations, activities programs, and athletic programs.
-ARTICLE IV
+Typically these activities are outside the formal instructional program and may include such things as leadership training, clubs and organizations, activities programs, and athletic programs.

-MEMBERSHIP
+ARTICLE IV MEMBERSHIP